varunmehta/three-body-problem/service/README.md

-# The Tri-Solar Service
+# The Trisolar Service

 A simple spring-boot based gradle project.
 Check `build.gradle` for dependencies.

 ## Dependencies

- Docker-Desktop.
+[Docker desktop](https://www.docker.com/products/docker-desktop).
 You should have docker running on your local development environment to run unit and integration tests.

 ### `testcontainers`